bratpeki/modern-milkytracker-guide/docs/trackerBasics.md

 Here, we will be covering the basics of **traditional** trackers.

 I hightlight the term "traditional" because you will mainly hear that trackers are split into traditional and modern trackers.
-Modern trackers have some neat features like plugin support, mixers and other niceties.
+Modern trackers have some neat features like plugin support, mixers and so on.

 Whenever we refer to something as a "tracker" in this guide, it will be a traditional tracker.